Gus Hansen – The Most Aggressive Poker Player on the Planet?

 With limited opportunities in the backgammon world Gus decided to turn his attentions to poker and began to learn and refine his game.
 Little did he know at this point that this would develop into one of the most aggressive and unique styles of play in the poker world today.

-He began to experiment with his style to tailor it towards the game of no limit Holdem and the result of this was the loose aggressive style that we know and love to watch from Gus these days.
+He began to experiment with his style to tailor it towards the game of no limit Holdem and the result of this was the super loose aggressive style that we know and love to watch from Gus these days.